 From the Acts of the Apostles chapter 12

 God was at work and the Good news was being spread into many different places.
-More and more people were being saved because now even the Gentiles were believing in Jesus and receiving the Holy Spirit.
+More and more people were being saved because now even the Gentiles (non-Jews) were believing in Jesus and receiving the Holy Spirit.
 The Pharisees and Sadducees (Jewish religious leaders) didn’t like this news at all.
 It broke the ancient Jewish laws.
-These leaders had not put their faith in God’s promised Saviour and were being used by Satan to make life difficult for followers of Jesus.
+These leaders had not put their faith in God’s promised Saviour and were making life difficult for followers of Jesus.

-King Herod was a Jew who didn’t believe Jesus was the Promised One..
-He decided to make trouble for the apostles in Jerusalem.
-He arrested James the brother of John and had him killed with a sword.
-This made the unbelieving Jews very happy, so Herod went after Peter next and imprisoned him.
+King Herod didn’t believe Jesus was the Promised One..
+He made trouble for the apostles in Jerusalem.
+He arrested James the brother of John and had him killed.
+Seeing this had been well-received by the religious authorities, Herod went after Peter next and imprisoned him.

-At the time of Peter’s arrest, the Jews were celebrating the Feast of Unleavened Bread - the seven-day feast that prepares for Passover.
-For the followers of Jesus it meant that the time of celebrating Jesus’ resurrection was near.
+At the time of Peter’s arrest, the Jewish people were celebrating the Feast of Unleavened Bread - the seven-day feast that prepares for Passover.
+For the followers of Jesus it meant that the time of celebrating Jesus’ death and resurrection was also near.
 Herod was doing everything in his power to make sure Peter didn’t get out by having him heavily guarded with four squads of four soldiers each.
-Each squad guarded Peter for 3 hours and then another squad would take their place.
-The believers did the only thing they knew would help their difficult situation.
-They prayed.
+Each squad guarded Peter for 3 hours before being replaced by another squad.
+The followers of Jesus did the only thing they knew would help their difficult situation: They prayed.

 He makes his way to where the disciples meet, in the home of a certain Mary.
 This Mary is the Aunt of Barnabas and the mother of Mark (the Gospel writer.)
 A servant girl comes to the entrance, and as soon as she hears Peter’s voice she is so excited she runs back inside to tell everyone.
 “Peter is at the door!”
 As the believers continue to think Rhoda is crazy, someone must have heard the knocking.
 They go to the door and open it and Peter stands before them.
 They are astonished!
 Peter explains to them exactly what has happened and how the Lord has rescued him out of prison.
 He tells them to share this miracle with the other leaders in the church.